(ii) Identifying victims of human trafficking in healthcare settings.

-(2) The department may select and audit a sample of individuals and request
+(2) The department may select and audit an individual and request documentation of

-documentation of proof of completion of training.
-If audited by the department, an
+proof of completion of training.
+If audited by the department, an individual shall provide

-individual shall provide an acceptable proof of completion of training, including either of
+an acceptable proof of completion of training, including either of the following:

-(b) A self-certification statement by an individual.
-The certification statement shall
+(b) A self-certification statement by the individual.
+The certification statement must

 include the individual’s name and either of the following:

-(i) For training completed pursuant to subrule (1)(b)(i) to (iii) of this rule, the date,
+(i) For training completed under subrule (1)(b)(i) to (iii) of this rule, the date, training

-(ii) For training completed pursuant to subrule (1)(b)(iv) of this rule, the title of article,
+(ii) For training completed under subrule (1)(b)(iv) of this rule, the title of the article,

-author, publication name of peer review journal, health care journal, or professional or
+author, publication name of the peer-review journal, healthcare journal, or professional or

-scientific journal, and date, volume, and issue of publication, as applicable.
+scientific journal, and the date, volume, and issue of publication, as applicable.

-in subrule (1) of this rule apply for license renewals beginning with the 2016 renewal
+subrule (1) of this rule apply for license renewals beginning with the 2016 renewal cycle

 R 338.6201 Educational program standards; adoption by reference.